GGKhan/Learning-React/README.md

 Prop drilling can be a necessary and effective way to manage application state, it can also become a problem when the hierarchy of components becomes too deep or complex.
 This can lead to several issues.
 Let's say, code duplication, increased cognitive load and decreased maintainability..

 # useContext #
+The traditional react way to pass data down the react hierarchy is through props.
+In a sense, props are what make react react. useContext allows you to bypass this.
+I would highly suggest sticking to props without good reasons.
+However, there are certain cases where props can get tedious and useContext becomes the clear pattern.
 # Provider #
+Provider will re-render whenever the Provider’s value prop changes.
+In other words, If you don't wrap your components with Context.Provider they won't get re-rendered when the someValues in createContext(someValues) changes.
+You will get the initial value that you set only in the first render.

+## 14-02-2024 ##

+## Redux Store ##

+# State & Data Management #

+Redux works in Data Layer along with sync to UI Layer Notes :- Redux is not mandatory, its not needed small or mid size app , any large Read & write App with huge components required redux
+Redux is an seperate library.. react & redux are not same.
+We have other liberaries used for state management... like ZUSTAND Advantages of redux...
+Apps become easier to debug
+best offers state management

+Redux Teams offers Two Libraries
+1) React-Redux - It is used to bridge the gap between react & redux
+2) Redux Toolkit  - Latest

+* Slice is an logical seperation on the codes related to the app Example :- Cart , Users Etc
+ * Write Data
+Dispatch Action => Action Call With Fun() REDUCER => Action with Fun() will Modify Slice of a redux Store
+* Read Data
+selector (Subscribing to the Store)

+## Start - Go - stepwise ##

+- Install @reduxjs/toolkit and react-redux
+- Build our store
+- connect our store to app
+- create a slice / cart slice to add item to cart
+- write the data using dispatch action
+- read the data using selector & its in hook in react

+import { configureStore } from "@reduxjs/toolkit";

+const appStore = configureStore(
+    {

+    }
+);

+export default appStore;

+#

+import { Provider } from "react-redux";

+<> Wrapping The Component by passing Props to store means required app / component to store >

+<Provider store = {appStore}></Provider>